pabloprf/MITIM-fusion/docs/capabilities/tglf_capabilities.rst

 Now, we are ready to run TGLF.
 Once the ``prep()`` command has finished, one can run TGLF with different settings and assumptions.
 That is why, at this point, a sub-folder name for this specific run can be provided.
 Similarly to the ``prep()`` command, a ``restart`` flag can be provided.
 The set of control inputs to TGLF (like saturation rule, electromagnetic effects, etc.) are provided in two ways.
-First, the argument ``TGLFsettings`` (which goes from 1 to 5 as of now) indicates the base case to start with.
-The user is referred to ``GACODEdefaults.py`` to understand the meaning of each setting.
+First, the argument ``TGLFsettings`` indicates the base case to start with.
+The user is referred to ``templates/input.tglf.models.json`` to understand the meaning of each setting, and ``templates/input.tglf.controls`` for the default setup.
 Second, the argument ``extraOptions`` can be passed as a dictionary of variables to change.
 For example, the following two commands will run TGLF with saturation rule number 2 with and without electromagnetic effets.
 After each ``run()`` command, a ``read()`` is needed, to populate the *tglf.results* dictionary with the TGLF outputs (``label`` refers to the dictionary key for each run):